 - Work quickly.
 Pie dough is fickle in hot weather.
 The butter will start to melt, making the dough sticky and tricky to handle.
 Refrigerate the dough at anytime if it needs to firm up.

 - Use creme fraiche to serve.
 Creme fraiche is a thick, French-style cultured cream.
 It’s visually similar to sour cream or plain yogurt, but it’s not as tangy.
-You only need 2 tbsp (30 g) for this recipe, so you’ll have plenty leftover to dollop alongside your baked galette, instead of whipped cream or ice cream.
+You only need 2 tbsp (30 g) for this recipe, so you’ll have plenty leftover to dollop alongside your baked galette.
 It’s a delicious, double-duty ingredient!

 Note: if the dough is very sticky at this point, which could happen due to the texture of your sourdough starter (too liquid) and a warm ambient temperature (tricky to handle), add more flour to correct the texture.
 For consistent results, use a 100% hydration sourdough starter, which is a starter fed with equal parts flour and water by weight.